Jayg000e/LearnCompilerWithPython/README.md

 An NFA that accepts (a|b)*abb.
-Note: The NFA implementation is more trickier than DFA.
+Note: The NFA implementation is trickier than DFA.

 ![An NFA that accept (a|b)*abb](img/NFA.png)